drusellers/book/README.md

-This book is an attempt to document all of my thoughts, ideas, and peculiarities around developing applications.
+This book is an attempt to document all of my thoughts, ideas, and peculiarities around developing applications as well as my personal philosophies on the "Nature of the Firm".
 As a veteran .Net developer the majority of this will be colored by the .Net languages and environment.

 I also believe that the organizational construct that we operate in will impact the way we develop our software.
 That Conway's law is truely in effect.